jerimiah797/script.audio.rhapsody/README.md

 rhapsody-xbmc
 =============

 XMBC addon for the Rhapsody music service.
 Uses the new public developer API (aka Motorhead API).
+Only supports accounts with on-demand stream rights (no radio+ or unradio)

 Installation: